colestrode/skellington/README.md

 ### storage

 A storage module for Botkit.
-Defaults to the local file store.
+Defaults to the botkit default storage.

 ### port